blueag8/Super-Scholar/README.md

 **Testing**

 Testing was achieved through using DevTools and the console.log.
-In addition I found it helpful to use the TryIt  Editor linked to the W3Schools learning environments.
+In addition, I found it helpful to use the "TryIt  Editor" provided by the W3Schools learning environments.

 *Bugs*
 appeared fine on Honor Android phone but on iPhone the play button is almost transparent.